wk275/qbTools-v2/README.md

 ## Installation

 ### Install docker containers
 Preferred installation is in your users home directory.
-If not you need to change some commands below!
+If not you'll need to change some commands below!

 ssh <your user>@<your ipaddress>
 ```